mroam/deepLearnAlg/README.md

 I see that ppp1d has python 3.6 in ~/anaconda3/usr/bin/ so where did this 3.5 module of fast_tensor_util come from??
 Maybe I need a reboot or a re-install?

+## Conclusions
+* My handwritten number recognizer (aka MNIST digits classifier) has 97% accuracy but is no good for cats & dogs: think it has to do with high variability in the cat & dog data set--so much more to take into account including blurriness, varied resolution, framing, cat type, dog type, people in some pictures, background objects, etc. Further courses will explore convolutional neural networks that will help with these complications.
+* Supervised Machine learning is like a function-- it receives data sets + networks of randomly initialized neurons + a series of (relatively simple) non-linear transformations--and produces a function (neural network) that can distinguish things (visual recognition) or can model complex behavior (e.g. race cars in closed course, stock market trends, user behavior,
+ps: the series of transformaions, when combined, are able to model complex behavior.

 ## Questions
 * Is it necessary to install homebrew in order to install Anaconda?
 I'm trying Anaconda w/o homebrew in ppp1d.
 An [article in stackoverflow](https://stackoverflow.com/questions/33541876/os-x-deciding-between-anaconda-and-homebrew-python-environments) says anaconda and homebrew install separate python in different places.